DerekKaknes/YES_coding/1_November_13_2016/README.md

 webcam and make a decision on whether the color in the image is (predominately) red, yellow or green.
 Based on that determination, your program should inform your robot to either Stop!, Slow Down!, or Go!, respectively.

+You can find starter code under `expert_traffic_light.py`, which will repeatedly capture images from your computers webcam and pass them to your processing function, which is called `determine_light_color`.
+Currently, that function will always return a valu of `'red'`; your job is to write code that will analyze the RGB image in order to make a determination as to what color is actually present.

+For guidance, you may want to start by reading about RBG images and how they are stored as arrays of pixel values.
+You may also want to famliarize yourself a little bit with python's `numpy` package and `numpy.array` data structure, which we are using to store and analyze our images.
+For this project, you should not need to use any particularly complex data analytics algorithms; however, I would encourage you to read more about the tools that company's like Google, Nvidia, Tesla and Uber are using in developing their own autonomous vehicles.